balanced-dev/yuzu-docs/docs/_quickstart.md

 2. In Umbraco, go to Settings > Yuzu Viewmodels builder > Generate models
 3. In Visual Studio add AppData/Viewmodels folder (show all files) to the solution and rebuild
 4. In Umbraco, go to Yuzu Integrate and add all groups using `Map All Groups`
-4. Click `Map All Viewmodels`
+5. Click `Map All Viewmodels`
-5. Go to settings > Models builder and generate models
+6. Go to settings > Models builder and generate models
-6. In Visual Studio add AppData/Models to the solution and rebuild
+7. In Visual Studio add AppData/Models to the solution and rebuild
-7. Im Umbraco, add 2 new templates, one called master and a child of master called home
+8. In Umbraco, add 2 new templates, one called master and a child of master called home
-8. Assign the home template to the home document type and allow this document type node at root
+9. Assign the home template to the home document type and allow this document type node at root
-9. Add a new content root node of Home
+10. Add a new content root node of Home
-12. Go to Yuzu Import and import content on the Home node
+11. Go to Yuzu Import and import content on the Home node

 [![Yuzu Delivery Quickstart example](https://img.youtube.com/vi/neigJuG2gp8/0.jpg)](https://www.youtube.com/watch?v=neigJuG2gp8)